ethantkoenig/fro/docs/_build/html/_sources/api.txt

     .. py:method:: context()

-        Returns a string that depicts where in the input string the parsing error occured.
+        Returns a pretty-printable string that depicts where in the input string the parsing error occurred.

     .. py:method:: end_index()

-        Returns the end index of the problematic substring of the input
+        Returns the end index of the substring of the input that caused the error

-    .. py:method:: message()
+    .. py:method:: messages()

-        Returns the error message.
+        Returns a non-empty list of ``Message`` objects which describe the reasons for failure.

     .. py:method:: start_index()

-        Returns the beginning index of the problematic substring of the input
+        Returns the beginning index of the substring of the input that caused the error

+    .. py:class:: Message

+        Each ``Message`` object represents an error message describing a reason for failure.

+        .. py:method:: __str__()

+            Returns a string representation of the message that includes both the content and parser name.

+        .. py:method:: content()

+            Returns the content of the error message

+        .. py:method:: name()

+            Returns the name of the parser at which the message was generated, or ``None`` if the parser had no name.